const to declare a constant

 y = a == c ' true

-1. Added module multiprocess to enable process-based parallelism in Dinfio
+gui_textbox::construct() in module guigui_combobox when it is added to gui_stack or gui_gridmultiprocess to enable process-based parallelism in Dinfio

 ' This is an example how to make 100 HTTP requests in parallel